Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 ---
 page_type: sample
-name: Angular single-page application calling a protected ASP.NET Core web API and using Security Groups to implement Role-Based Access Control
-description: An Angular single-page application calling a protected AspNet web API and using Security Groups to implement Role-Based Access Control (RBAC)
+description: This sample demonstrates a cross-platform application suite involving an Angular single-page application (TodoListSPA) calling an ASP.NET Core web API (TodoListAPI) secured with the Microsoft identity platform.
+In doing so, it implements Role-based Access Control (RBAC) by using Azure AD Security Groups.
 languages:
  - typescript
  - csharp